Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a novel SL framework, efficient parallel split learning (EPSL), to accelerate the model training.
 EPSL parallelizes the client-side model training, and lowers the dimension of activations' gradients and server's computation workload by performing the last-layer gradient aggregation, leading to significant reduction in training latency.
-By considering the heterogeneity in channel conditions and computing capabilities at client devices, we have designed a resource management and layer split strategy to jointly optimize subchannel allocation, power control, and cut layer selection to minimize the training latency for ESPL over the wireless edge networks.
+By considering the heterogeneity in channel conditions and computing capabilities at edge devices, we have designed a resource management and layer split strategy to jointly optimize subchannel allocation, power control, and cut layer selection to minimize the training latency for ESPL over the wireless edge networks.
 While the formulated problem is a mixed-integer nonlinear programming, we decompose it into four less complicated subproblems based on different decision variables, and present an efficient BCD-based algorithm to solve this problem.
 Simulation results demonstrate that our proposed EPSL framework takes significantly less time budget to achieve a target accuracy than existing benchmarks, and the effectiveness of the tailored resource management and layer split strategy.

 This work has demonstrated the potential of integrating EPSL and edge computing paradigm.
 However, more research attention needs to be paid to addressing label privacy issue (especially for privacy-sensitive data, such as disease diagnosis data) resulting from the label sharing in SL.
-Furthermore, convergence analysis of EPSL is worth further exploration.
+Moreover, convergence analysis of EPSL and its generalization to different types of neural network architectures are worth further exploration.